edubasabe/edubasabe/README.md

 🔭 I’m currently working on Cencosud

 I spend my spare time learning about:
-- Angular
-- Gatsby
-- Next.js
-- Strapi CMS
+- Typescript
 - Apollo
 - GraphQL
 - Gridsome
+- Gatsby
+- Next.js

 📫 You could reach me on any of the links